LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Benchmarking LLM4AD in Simulation

-\paragraph{Heuristic baselines} Rule-based methods such as the Intelligent Driver Model (IDM)\cite{treiber_congested_2000} and Minimizing Overall Braking Induced by Lane Changes (MOBIL)\cite{kesting_general_2007}.
-Both methods achieve a zero collision rate in \pilotb, as shown in \cref{tab:lampilot-result}.
-However, it is important to note that these methods operate independently of the provided instructions.
-Without considering human instructions, IDM and MOBIL achieve success rates of 20.4\% and 15.3\%, respectively.
-These results provide a reference point for assessing the effectiveness of LLM-based agents in following human instructions. \paragraph{Zero-shot and few-shot baselines} LLMs are prompted with task instructions and API documentation, with or without in-context examples.
-For the few-shot setting, human programmers proficient in Python create in-context examples.
-They are given API documentation and allowed to write and test their code on the training routes.
-The same examples are used across all test routes.
-In the zero-shot setting, GPT models~\cite{openai_gpt-4_2023} and PaLM 2~\cite{anil_palm_2023}, given only the API Docs, driving context, and instructions, achieve an obvious performance advantage compared to rule-based methods in terms of task completion, as shown in \cref{tab:lampilot-result}.
-When provided with training examples that include exemplar code (three-shot setting), all the evaluated LLMs exhibit notable improvements in completion rates.
-For instance, Llama 2~\cite{touvron_llama_2023}'s completion rate increases from 20.4\% in the zero-shot setting to 63.3\% in the three-shot setting. \paragraph{Human feedback baselines} LLMs are integrated with a human-in-the-loop learning approach, leveraging human feedback to refine generated policies.
-After executing a generated policy code ($P$), the human evaluators provide natural language feedback ($F$), which is fed back into the LLM along with $P$.
-This feedback loop enables continuous learning.
-If the feedback is positive (i.e., the human is satisfied with the execution), the code ($P$) is committed to the database for future retrieval and reuse.
-Otherwise, the feedback serves as guidance for iterative improvement.
-The integration of GPT models with human-in-the-loop learning further enhances their performance in driving tasks.
-Notably, GPT-4 achieves the highest driving score of $64.0$, as shown in \cref{tab:lampilot-result}.
-This improvement highlights the great potential of LLMs in following instructions in the driving context when combined with human feedback. \paragraph{Human performance baseline} A licensed human driver controlling the vehicle in the simulation using keyboard inputs.
-This baseline provides a reference for human-level performance. \paragraph{Comparison with other methods} We compare the human-feedback baseline with reinforcement learning experts that have access to privileged information, such as Roach~\cite{zhang_end--end_2021} and TCP~\cite{wu_trajectory-guided_2022} in the CARLA leaderboard~\cite{ma_learning_2024}, as shown in \cref{tab:carla-result}.
+The human-feedback baseline with reinforcement learning experts that have access to privileged information, such as Roach~\cite{zhang_end--end_2021} and TCP~\cite{wu_trajectory-guided_2022} in the CARLA leaderboard~\cite{ma_learning_2024} are compared, as shown in \cref{tab:carla-result}.
 The comparison aims to provide a reference to previous works.
-Based on these results, we observe the following: \begin{itemize} \item Without few-shot examples, the out-of-the-box LLMs struggle with the precise reasoning required for complex closed-loop driving in CARLA. \item The three-shot baseline also falls short, resulting in significantly lower scores according to CARLA's standard metrics. \item However, the LLM with 50 code snippets learned from human feedback performs on par with the Roach Expert reinforcement learning baseline. \end{itemize} The experiments demonstrate that off-the-shelf LLMs can generate code policies for driving tasks based on human instructions, outperforming rule-based methods in task completion.
+Based on these results, the follow conclusions are observed: \begin{itemize} \item Without few-shot examples, the out-of-the-box LLMs struggle with the precise reasoning required for complex closed-loop driving in CARLA. \item The three-shot baseline also falls short, resulting in significantly lower scores according to CARLA's standard metrics. \item However, the LLM with 50 code snippets learned from human feedback performs on par with the Roach Expert reinforcement learning baseline. \end{itemize} The experiments demonstrate that off-the-shelf LLMs can generate code policies for driving tasks based on human instructions, outperforming rule-based methods in task completion.
 Few-shot learning with exemplar code further improves the performance of LLM-based agents, and the integration of human feedback enables iterative refinement of generated policies, leading to the highest driving scores among the evaluated methods.
-However, the notable collision rates in both benchmarks indicate the need for further research to fully capture the complexities and safety requirements of real-world driving scenarios.
-Most failures stem from the trade-off made for the LLM low-level planning frequency, as illustrated in the example below: